William Hart (painter)

 William Hart (March 31, 1823 – June 17, 1894), was a Scottish-born American landscape and cattle painter, and Hudson River School artist.
 His younger brother, James McDougal Hart, and his younger sister, Julie Hart Beers, were also Hudson River School artists, and his nieces Letitia Bonnet Hart and Mary Theresa Hart became well-known painters as well.
+Another niece, Annie L. Y. Orff, became an editor and publisher.
 He studied under Jules-Joseph Lefebvre.

 Life and work

 William Hart was born in Paisley, Scotland, and in 1831 emigrated to the United States with his family, settling in Albany, New York.
 He was apprenticed to a decorative painter in Albany and Troy, New York, and his first artistic experience was in decorating the panels of coaches with landscapes.
 He also spent time as a portrait painter, likely after 1834.
 He toured the mid-western States, predominantly Michigan, during the late 1830s seeking portrait commissions, and was unsuccessful.
 He exhibited his first work at the National Academy of Design in 1848, and returned to Albany permanently in 1849.
-In late 1849, he was underwritten by a Dr. Ormsby to travel to Europe to study landscape painting.
+In late 1849, he was underwritten by Dr. James H. Armsby to travel to Europe to study landscape painting.
 He painted primarily in Scotland until 1852, after which he returned to Albany, and then in 1853, moved to New York City.
 By the time he returned to America, Hart had shifted his energy to landscape painting.
 Like most of the major American landscape artists of the time, Hart settled in New York City, where he opened a studio in the Tenth Street Studio Building in 1858.
 In 1865, he was elected President of the Brooklyn Academy of Design.

 Hart was a full member of the National Academy in 1858, and continued to show his paintings there regularly through the mid-1870s.
 He also exhibited at the Brooklyn Art Association and at major exhibitions around the country.
 Hart was a member of the American Watercolor Society, and was its president from 1870 to 1873.